 Kindergarteners are practically required to walk to and from school unattended, as it encourages independence.
 Even 10-year-olds routinely take public transportation to school and extracurricular activities.
 Most parks and playgrounds in and around Zurich are kept clean enough for your kids to run around barefoot.
 Of course, you should always exercise common sense and be aware of your surroundings; this is not a fairytale land, outside the real world.
 But in general, you should feel as safe in Zurich, if not safer, than from wherever you’ve come.

-About living in Zurich
+Living in Zurich

 Q: Which are the best places/suburbs to live in Zurich as an expat?